miftah06/andro2/README.md

-Sure, here's how you can structure your `requirements.txt` and `README.md` files:
+Sure, here's how you can structure your `pip.txt` and `README.md` files:

 **requirements.txt:**
 ```